mudgen/quickswap-contracts/README.md

 This change of architecture enables easier on-chain management and tracking of all Syrup Pools and enables an action to occur on multiple Syrup Pools in a single transaction.
 For example it enables a person to stake their dQUICK into multiple Syrup Pools in a single transaction.

+### New Functionality

+The `QuickswapSyrupPools.sol` contract offers various new functionality that can see in the descriptions of functions below.

+New staking and unstaking functionality:

+1. A user can stake dQUICK into multiple Syrup Pools in a single transaction.
+2. A user can convert QUICK to dQUICK and stake it into multiple Syrup Pools in a single transaction.
+3. A user can withdraw specific amounts of dQUICK from multiple Syrup Pools in a single transaction.
+4. A user can withdraw specific amounts dQUICK from multiple Syrup Pools and convert it to QUICK in a single transaction.
+5. A user can withdraw all her dQUICK from all Syrup Pools she has staked in, in a single transaction.
+6. A user can withdraw all her dQUICK from all Syrup Pools she has staked in, and automatically convert it into QUICK in a single transaction.
+7. A user can claim rewards (getRewards) from multiple Syrup Pools in a single transaction.
+8. A user can claim rewards (getRewards) from all Syrup Pools she has rewards in,  in a single transaction.
+9. A user can withdraw specific amounts of dQUICK from multiple Syrup Pools and claim rewards from those Syrup Pools in a single transaction.
+10. A user can withdraw specific amounts dQUICK from multiple Syrup Pools and convert it to QUICK and claim rewards from those Syrup Pools in a single transaction.
+11. A user can withdraw all her dQUICK from all Syrup Pools she has staked in and claim rewards from those Syrup Pools, in a single transaction.
+12. A user can withdraw all her dQUICK from all Syrup Pools she has staked in and claim rewards from those Syrup Pools , and automatically convert the dQUICK into QUICK in a single transaction.

+New read-only, on-chain functionality:
+1. The `totalSupply()` function returns the total staked dQUICK across all Syrup Pools.
+2. The `totalSupply(address _rewardToken)` function returns the total dQUICK staked in a specific Syrup Pool.
+3. The `balanceOf(address _rewardToken, address _account)` function returns the total dQUICK staked in a specific Syrup Pool by a specific staker.
+4. The `balanceOf(address _account)` function returns the total dQUICK staked in all Syrup Pools by a specific staker.
+5. The `pool(address _rewardToken)` function returns information about a specific Syrup Pool.
+6. The `pools()` function returns information about all Syrup Pools.
+7. The `stakerPool(address _rewardToken, address _staker)` function returns staker information about a specific Syrup Pool and specific staker, including how much dQUICK the staker staked and how many reward tokens are available for claiming.
+8. The `stakerPools(address _staker)` function returns staker information about all Syrup Pools that the staker has dQUICK staked in or has rewards available in.

+Adding new Syrup Pools

+1. The `notifyRewardAmount(RewardInfo[] calldata _rewards) external onlyOwner` function enables the owner of the contract to add new Syrup Pools.

 ### Staking
 #### stake function